Hepatitis A has been in the news lately. It is a virus that causes inflammation of your liver.

-The hepatitis A virus is carried in the poo of an infected person.
+The hepatitis A virus is carried in the faeces (poo) of an infected person.
 You can come into contact with this when you:

 - drink contaminated water

 - eat food prepared by someone with hepatitis A virus who did not wash their hands after going to the toilet

 - have sexual contact with someone with the virus

 - do not wash your hands after toileting.

 Hepatitis A is very contagious, and people can spread the virus before they feel sick.
 Only a small amount of virus is necessary to spread the infection.
-The virus can potentially survive on objects and in water for months.
+The virus can survive on objects and in water for months.

 Hepatitis A is rare in New Zealand but can affect anyone who is not immune.
 Those at higher risk of contracting the infection are:

 - children and staff in day-care centres

-- people in other jobs that exposes them to poo, such as sex industry workers, healthcare workers and people who work with sewerage
+- people in jobs that exposes them to faeces (poo), such as healthcare workers and people who work with sewerage

 - men who have sex with men